Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: The Human Hand

-The exact dimensions and the range of motion vary from person to person.
-Even the number of fingers can be different, as some people might have six fingers \citep{Mehring2019Augmented}.
+Angular motion mostly happens in the middle joint of each finger (usually PIP joint, MCP for the thumb)~\cite{Hager-Ross2000Quantifying}.
+Precision grasps of the human hand with small contact areas rely on independent abduction/adduction of the fingers more than on independent flexion/extension, as this allows for precise opposition of the thumb~\cite{Montagnani2016Independent}.

-\subsubsection{Soft cover (muscles and skin)}
+\subsubsection{Soft Cover (Muscles and Skin)}

-An often-neglected aspect in robotics is the soft and deformable cover of the human hand, consisting mainly of its intrinsic muscles on the palm side and the skin.
-By contracting muscles located in the palm or flexing the fingers, the surface can also be deliberately changed.
+The soft and deformable cover of the human hand consists mainly of its intrinsic palmar muscles and its skin.
+By contracting muscles in the palm or flexing fingers, the surface shape can be changed.

+The benefit of flexible and soft hands is twofold: (1) robustnesst to contact with the environment, and (2) support of prehension by adaptation to the shape of objects.
+Humans actively use and exploit environmental constraints.
+For example, when grasping a flat object from a table, they often slide it to the edge to grasp it more easily~\cite{DellaSantina2017Postural}.